bootdotdev/blog/content/misc/best-coding-communities.md

 If you are looking for a community that will provide you with a space for collaboration and networked learning, [DEV](https://dev.to/) could be a great fit for you.
 They’ve got over 800,000 developers on their platform and cover a lot of niche topics in-depth, like [finding cross-browser compatibility issues](https://dev.to/lambdatest/finding-cross-browser-compatibility-issues-in-html-and-css-p0k) in HTML and CSS, how to [set up an AWS security hub](https://dev.to/noyonict/setup-aws-security-hub-1a0p), and more business-minded topics like a guide to [common B2B SaaS integration patterns](https://dev.to/prismatic/common-b2b-saas-integration-patterns-and-when-to-use-them-3lik) and when to use them.

 The DEV community has a plethora of articles contributed by their very large community.
-You can take a deeper dive on a specific topic, see what the latest posts are to get a feel for current computer science news or look into their all-time top articles.
+You can take a deeper dive into a specific topic, see what the latest posts are to get a feel for current computer science news or look into their all-time top articles.

 DEV does have a social media aspect, so you can post questions and get answers via comments and tag with \#help.
 The format is similar to Facebook’s timeline feed with comments for answers, and the articles are more like what you’d find in the tech topics on Medium.
 As far as finding a group of people to support you in your journey, DEV lacks the 1:1 connection ability and has grown too large to help you on an individual level and provide you with tailored support or advice.